jharrell/savedogemas/README.md

 ## Files and Functions

+### PHP & HTML
+* website www folder uses [CakePHP](http://cakephp.org).
+Find changes in the app subdirectory of www.
+### Scripts (Python)
-* reimburse.py: A python script used to automatically reimburse users with received amounts of less than 50,000 Doge
+* reimburse.py: A python script used to automatically reimburse users with amounts to receive of less than 50,000 Doge
-* other files